raphael-blanchard/website-dev/iccv23_challenge_LiI.md

 }

 ```

+## Contact us

+If you have any question or see anything wrong, please do not hesitate to <b>post issues on this [github website](https://github.com/water-horse/ICCV2023_SLAM_Challenge.git)</b>.
+We would love to hear from your feedback!
+Every post will be responded with no spared effort within 36 hours.

 ## Disclaimer
 Due to the rapidly changing nature of the SLAM, the above competitation results and SLAM summary is updated on October 15th 2023.